pbklink/motif-core/etc/motif-core.api.md

     protected renderValueTypeId: RenderValue.TypeId;
 }

+// Warning: (ae-missing-release-tag) "EnumExplicitElementsArrayUiAction" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
+export abstract class EnumExplicitElementsArrayUiAction extends TypedExplicitElementsArrayUiAction<Integer> {
+}

+// @public (undocumented)
 export class EnumInfoOutOfOrderError extends BaseInternalError {
     constructor(enumName: string, outOfOrderInfoElementIndex: number, infoDescription: string);
+}

+// @public (undocumented)
+export class EnumMappedExplicitElementsArrayUiAction extends TypedMappedExplicitElementsArrayUiAction<Integer> {
 }

 // Warning: (ae-missing-release-tag) "EnumRenderValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)